adityasolanki205/Unified-ETL-DWH-MLOps-Pipeline/.ipynb_checkpoints/README-checkpoint.md

 https://github.com/user-attachments/assets/fadb5172-8c24-40f9-aee0-190a2562d170

-4. **Create Kubeflow Pipeline**: Now the real pipeline creating starts.
+### 4. **Create Kubeflow Pipeline**

+Now the real pipeline creating starts.
 Here will we will try to create pipeline components one by one.
 File to be used is training_pipeline.ipynb

 - ***Ingest Data*** : First step in the pipeline is Data ingestion.
 Here we simply read the data german_data.csv from our bucket.
 This method expect 2 arguments, one is input_data_path coming from input arguments of the python job and second is the output_dataset path to copy file output path

     ```python
         import yaml